-Sustainable Development Goal 4 requires a number of targets to be met by 2030, including teacher development, early childhood development, tertiary education, skills development, eliminating gender disparities See the 10 subgoals here.
+Sustainable Development Goal 4 requires a number of targets to be met by 2030, including teacher development, early childhood development, tertiary education, skills development, eliminating gender disparities, among others.
 Since 2000, there has been enormous progress in achieving the target of universal primary education.

 Progress has been difficult in some developing regions due to high levels of poverty, armed conflicts and other emergencies.
 Children from the poorest households are up to four times more likely to be out of school than those of the richest households, and the Covid-19 pandemic has exacerbated this.
 Disparities between rural and urban areas also remain high.

 Meet Frankie, Ashlee and Billie, identical triplets from London and all with a different approach and view to learning.
 They are creative, curious and inquisitive.
 We explore just how inclusive and accommodating of different learner needs the education system is.
 Follow their journey as they are tutored by Professor Sugata Mitra, computer scientist and educational theorist.